ArmaanPahwa/Spotify_Artist/README.md

 - Search Menu Results

 ## Current Development
-- Search menu suggestions
+- Search menu past searches

 ## To-Do
-- Create Splash Page
-- Create Artist view page
+- Create Artist information page
-- Quality of life changes
-- UI/UX refactoring
+- Home Page refactoring

 ## How to Use
 - In order to use this application from the source code, you must ensure that [Flutter](https://flutter.dev/) and [Andriod Studio](https://developer.android.com/studio/) are installed.